 John and Bessie Malone acquired the home from the Glenn L. Martin Co. on June 1, 1931.

 Rob and Gertrude Alexander acquired the home on December 3, 1932.
-They rented out the home for almost twenty years.
+They rented out the house for almost twenty years.

 Title Guarantee & Trust acquired the home on December 31, 1963.
-Having deemed the property unsalvageable, the home was demolished in September 1964.
+They deemed the property unsalvageable and demolished the house in September 1964.

 An 18-unit complex was designed for the site with a central piazza cantilevered dramatically over the lake.
-The design was abandoned as an engineering nightmare.
+The design was an engineering nightmare and discarded.

 Richard Fleischman and Helen F. Moss acquired the property on November 16, 1990.
 The property became part of the Breezy Bluff development consisting of three homes at 9719, 9721, and 9725 Springbank Lane.